ashispapu/CarND-Behavioral-Cloning/README.md

 ## Data Collection

-Here , I've trained the model using the data provide by the udacity  with data augmentation techniques .
+Here , I've trained the model using the data provided by the udacity  with data augmentation techniques .

 ## Training